16 May 2023

 The War Comes Home

 Halo 3 opens with gravity and consequence.
-The Master Chief crash-lands in East Africa, his return to Earth marked not by ceremony but by fire.
-Humanity has survived the Covenant’s arrival at Earth, but victory has come at immense cost.
+The Master Chief crash-lands in East Africa, his return to Earth marked not by ceremony but by fire, debris, and exhaustion.
+Humanity has survived the Covenant’s attack on Earth, but only barely.
 Cities are scarred.
-Command structures are fractured.
+Military command is fractured.
+The tone is immediate and severe.
+There is no illusion of triumph here.
 Survival has replaced strategy.

-As Master Chief emerges from the wreckage, the player is reminded that this war is no longer fought at the edges of human space.
-Earth is now a battlefield, and there is no deeper line to fall back to.
+As Master Chief emerges from the wreckage, the player is reminded that the war is no longer being fought at the farthest reaches of human space.
+Earth itself has become a battlefield, which means the symbolic centre of humanity is now exposed.
+There is nowhere deeper to retreat.
+The stakes are no longer colonial, tactical, or even merely species-level.
+They are existential and final.

 Mission 2 | Sierra 117